All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I ask my doctor about tirzepatide for my anxiety?

-If you have anxiety alongside obesity or type 2 diabetes, it is reasonable to discuss tirzepatide as part of your overall treatment plan.
+If you have anxiety alongside obesity or type 2 diabetes, it's reasonable to discuss tirzepatide as part of your overall treatment plan.
 The metabolic improvements and weight loss it provides may indirectly support anxiety management.
 Our physician team can help you evaluate whether tirzepatide is appropriate for your situation consultation.

 Are there clinical trials studying tirzepatide for anxiety?